intrig/ict/bitstring.md

 ```

 Eventually, you have to write code that actually does something.
 This is it.
 Copy a range of bits from one address
 and bit offset to another.
 The API should be improved by using array_view.
-See (issue #1)[https://github.com/intrig/ict/issues/1].
+See [issue #1](https://github.com/intrig/ict/issues/1).

 ```c++
 inline void bit_copy(char * dest, size_t desto, const char * src, size_t srco, size_t bit_length);